alyssadata/ai_source_architecture/README.md

 Each of these may describe part of an AI system.

-None of them automatically defines source.
+None of them defines Source.

 AI Source Architecture asks: